ionelmc/cookiecutter-pylibrary/README.rst

 Features
 --------

+This is an "all inclusive" sort of template.

 * BSD 2-clause license.
 * Tox_ and Pytest_ for testing Python 2.6, 2.7, 3.3, PyPy etc. [1]_
 * Support for creating a tests matrix out of dependencies and python versions.
 [1]_